Your Right to Be Safe and Secure at Work

 The businesses’ accident prevention program must include:

 - Panic buttons: locations and how to use.
-The panic buttons must be in any room entertainers go alone with a customer, bathrooms, and dressing rooms.
-The alarm should be silent (see rule for exceptions) and alert a designated responder your location when you activate the alarm.
+The panic buttons must be in any room entertainers are alone with a customer, bathrooms, and dressing rooms.
+The alarm should be silent (see rule for exceptions) and alert a designated responder to your location when you activate the alarm.
 The alarm system must be tested at least annually or more if recommended by the manufacturer, and the business must keep records of all testing, maintenance, problems, and repairs.

 - Dangerous customers: how to report them to the complaint log/blocklist.
 All businesses must keep records of all accusations that a customer has acted violently including assault, sexual assault, and sexual harassment.
 If an entertainer provides a statement against the customer supporting their claim, the customer must be banned for at least 3 years.
 Entertainers cannot be required to give statements – they are voluntary.
 Information about dangerous customers including names and descriptions must be kept in records and shared with any other adult entertainment businesses under common ownership.